Tips from a local...

 Mile One - this is mostly down hill, but look out for the median after the Shem Creek Bridge.
 As funny as it is to see hundreds of people tripping over it, I don't want someone who reads my blog to bite the pavement or slam into a lamp post.

-Mile Two - this is the last mile before the incline.
+Mile Two - You will start hitting the incline at the end of this mile.
 Again, not really a tip just wanted you to know.

-Mile Three - the Bridge starts here.
+Mile Three - you will be on the Bridge at this point.
 You are going to hear a bunch of Garmins going off before the mile marker (this happens every year - not sure why the marker is off).
-Anyway, its only one mile to the top!
+Anyway, its less than a mile to the top from this point!
 Push through this and it is smooth sailing down the Bridge.

 Mile Five - you will still be going down hill, but this is where the off ramp is located.
-Don't stop to sample the energy drinks at the bottom of the ramp.
+Don't stop to sample the energy drinks or eat a donut at the bottom of the ramp.
 It will waist time and you will feel like crap afterwards.

 Mile Six - I love this part of the race.
 The crowds will be cheering like crazy and you will go past the finish festival (the Kenyans will have already showered and cashed their checks at this point).